 Let’s be frank for a minute.
 Dating is tough.
 The good ones are few and far between and overshadowed by the copious amount of nut jobs and weirdos.
 If you expect to only meet someone in a bar or through friends you might find yourself perpetually single.
 So another valid option today is online dating; you instantly get a lot more options to browse and choose from all while you sit in your underwear.
 It also gives you a bit of insight as to why some people are single.
 Between Match, Jdate and OkayCupid, I’ve now gone on more than enough dates and been the recipient of some of the strangest messages.

-Through all the weeds, I’m lucky enough to have found a good one.
+Through all the weeds, there should be a few good ones out there.
 So ladies, when you find yours, be sure to hold on to him or you might find yourself on the receiving end of some ridiculous messages like these.
 Guys, take note of what not to do if you legit want to go on a date.

 *I apologize some are too long but grammar, vocab and punctuation have not been altered in any way.
 These are not all of the messages, nor are they the worst.
 I wish I had started saving them sooner.